maltebp/tundra/readme.md

 **Note:** Because you currently cannot set which part of the framebuffer that a camera renders to, the multiple camera functionality is not all that useful (e.g. you cannot do split screen or a rearview camera).

-Every camera can setup its own depth settings for every: how far it renders and the resolution of the depth (number of distinct depth values in the depth range).
+Every camera can setup its own depth settings for every layer: how far it renders and the resolution of the depth (number of distinct depth values in the depth range).
 Increasing the resolution, increases the memory overhead of the camera (2 bytes per value).

 *Example:*